synweb/synweb-crm/README.md

 # SynWeb CRM
-A CRM for small Web Studio (Now the interface is only Russian).
+A CRM for small Web Studio (The interface is only in Russian for now).
 Including Database project.